gratefulforest/OpenGOAL-Navmesh-Tools/README.md

 Behind the One-Click:
 - Redraws your shape with minimum points.
-- Clear erroring for hex limits.
+- Clear info statements for hex limits.
 - Supports quads and triangles.
 - Correctly formats all monster path points.
 - Calculates route in bitpacked format.